 - Must have completed at least 30 credit hours of upper-level CECS course work at UM-Dearborn of the degree program in which enrolled.

 - Must be enrolled for credit in the CECS during the term in which the requirements for the degree are completed.

 - Must have taken the English Composition Placement Exam and passed the appropriate composition course, as indicated by the results.

 - Must have repeated all courses that needed to be repeated, in accordance with the policies stated above.

-- Must have submitted a diploma application online through UM-Dearborn Connect by the third week of the beginning of the term in which the student expects to graduate.
+- Must have submitted a diploma application online through UM-Dearborn Connect by the fourth week of the beginning of the term in which the student expects to graduate.

-In order to obtain a BSE in an engineering major and a concurrent BSE degree in Engineering Mathematics, or a BS degree in CIS, digital forensics, or software engineering and a concurrent degree in CIS Mathematics, the student must complete the specified minimum credit hours of additional and separate courses in advanced mathematics from the choices listed in the Engineering Mathematics degree program or the CIS Mathematics degree program, respectively.
+In order to obtain a BSE in an engineering major and a concurrent BSE degree in Engineering Mathematics, or a BS degree and a concurrent degree in CIS Mathematics, the student must complete the specified minimum credit hours of additional and separate courses in advanced mathematics from the choices listed in the Engineering Mathematics degree program or the CIS Mathematics degree program, respectively.

 Academic Code of Conduct